Whiteknight/ParserObjects/docs/v5/sequences.md

 ### Cleanup

 Some sequences might have disposable resources.
 Cleaning them up manually will help you control usage of memory and resources.
+This is especially true for sequences which operate on `Stream`s.
 It is good practice, if you are creating a sequence manually, to clean it up afterwards:

 ```csharp
 (sequence as IDisposable)?.Dispose();